MemeKing/SignalStateMachine/README.md

 Finite state machine for Godot using signals between an fsm node and attachable state nodes.

 Full documentation is provided but please see the "example characters" for a quick-start and demonstration of how different genres can be achieved.
-Feel free to use these characters in games if they suit your purposes.
+Feel free to use these characters in games if they suit your purposes well enough.

+Celestial: A platforming character that can dash and walljump.

+ChosenZombie: Can equip different weapons that effect movement while attacking.

+Please suggest more character types if you have ideas.

 ### Example Characterbody2D script using fsm